Lockstep

-Lockstep Technologies' R&D has focussed to date on smart personal authentication devices, Internet anonymity, and Card-Not-Present (CNP) payments fraud.
-Our goal is to enable radically better security and privacy for an individual's identity assertions and personal information.
+Lockstep Technologies’ R&D has focussed to date on smart personal authentication devices, Internet anonymity, and Card-Not-Present (CNP) payments fraud.
+Our goal is to enable radically better security and privacy for an individual’s identity attributes and personal information.

-We could stop most "identity theft"
+We could radically cut most “identity theft”

-Stepwise creates a strong virtual triangle joining an identity Assertion to an Individual via an authentication Device under their control.
+Stepwise creates a strong virtual triangle joining an identity attribute to an Individual via an authentication Device under their control.
 The structure of the triangle can be proven and relied upon without revealing all the constituent personal detail.

-Stepwise seals (digitally signs) transactions using a capsule (certificate) that explicitly conveys an identity Assertion, but no other personal information about the user.
-Furthermore, because the process ensures that the Stepwise capsule was issued to a genuine device under the control of the user, the signature proves that the particular user with the given Assertion truly originated the transaction, without revealing their identity.
+Stepwise seals (digitally signs) transactions using a capsule (certificate) that explicitly conveys an identity attribute, but no other personal information about the user.
+Furthermore, because the process ensures that the Stepwise capsule was issued to a genuine device under the control of the user, the signature proves that the particular user with the given attribute truly originated the transaction, without revealing their identity.
 The triangle is preserved but the individual is masked!

 Comparing Stepwise with other leading PETs